 Then, I surprised myself – instead of the urge to hurry everyone to bed, I felt my heart and mind still.

 This shared feeling of connecting and belonging.

 This is why I grade papers and work so darn hard in my career – to help financially provide for these little (not-so-little) humans.
 This is why I taxi them around to activities – to give them opportunities to grow their talents and create a community of friends that surround them.
-This is why I busy myself cleaning the house, making dinner and looking for my phone charger – to provide them with a safe, enjoyable place to come home to every night.
+This is why I continually clean the house, make dinner, and almost always say yes to friends coming over – to provide them with a safe, enjoyable place to come home to every night.

 All the busyness – it’s for them.
 So, if I don’t pause to collect the small sacred moments in my day, why do I do it?

-That 5 minutes of a pause gave me joy that will lasted much longer.
+That 5 minutes of pause gave me joy that will last much longer.

 Cheryl is a mom of 3 boys, wife, speaker, high school teacher, and author of Empowered Moms & Kids.
 She has a Master’s degree in Educational Leadership and is passionate about learning and teaching.
 On www.empoweredmomsandkids.com you’ll find inspiration and encouragement for moms raising tweens and/or teens.
 Read more in the “about” section of this page.